hadimojak/sequelize-historical-module/README.md

 ## Usage

-for use this package you have to create model and history model and then initialize Hooks class \
-and pass them as parameter to hooks instance and the call the throwHook at the end just like i \
+for use this package you have to create model and history model and then initialize Hooks &nbsp; class and pass them as parameter to hooks instance and the call the throwHook at the end  &nbsp;
-do in app.js file .
+just like i do in app.js file .

 ```javascript
 const hooks = require("./hooks");